Explore Puerto Rico’s Taíno Roots

 Cueva del Indio in Arecibo

 The ocean-side area around Cueva del Indio is probably one of our favorite spots on the island.
 This sea-level cave is said to contain the largest number of indigenous petroglyphs found along the coastal zone.
 Legend has it that the Taínos used this cave for tribal meetings, and for communicating with the gods.
-In order to access the cave and petroglyphs, you will need to climb down a wooden ladder to the cave floor.
+In order to access the cave and petroglyphs, you will need to climb down into the cave, which is not easy since the ladder is now gone.
+It is not something I recommend you try!
 Wear sturdy shoes, and (after seeing the cave) take a long walk to the east along the rocky outcroppings and the beaches in the area.

 La Ruta Taína